WalkerTrott/W-Lang/readme.md

 > Parentheses define scopes, order of operations and function calls.
 >
 > `{}`, `()`

-Unlike other languages, each token for the language has specific whitespace rules that are required to parse correctly.
-Expressions also need to be grouped in parentheses when combined, both to prevent order-of-operation issues as well as simplifying parsing.

-> For example, a function formatted like this would not parse.
-> ```txt
-> 	function  Identifier (Identifier :Type,Identifer : Type)   {
-> }
-> ```

-> Instead, the function would always have to be formatted as such.
-> ```txt
-> function Identifier(Identifier: Type, Identifier: Type)
-> {
-> }

 Source code is written with the traditional concept of lexical scoping, with the first scope allowing only **Item** definitions.
 There are three items, **Definitions**, **Functions** and **Program Returns**